“I’ve always believed that art is not an escape from reality, but it is one of the ways that we live with reality.”

 As we talk about Pulling Flowers, Clarke comes down hard on parents who “rush” their children by using flashcards and sign language (for hearing children), saying that it’s more about the parents’ anxiety than about enabling expression in the child.
 “Kids don’t have any trouble expressing themselves,” he says.
 “The evidence is overwhelming that children learn best in a situation where they’re given a lot of autonomy and they basically play.
 It’s the best form of learning because it’s directed by the child.”

-With All Day Long and Pulling Flowers, Clarke was once again hooked on directing.
+With All Day Long and Pulling Flowers, he was once again hooked on directing.
 He left Donvale Preschool permanently and was “sucked back into the film industry.”
 But his next feature would quickly push him right back out.

 One of the mothers at Donvale Preschool was a nurse, so Clarke approached her and she agreed to discuss the matter with him, as well as with his friend and screenwriter Rebecca Schechter, and a number of other nurses.
-Based on that brainstorming session, which was held at the mother’s home over several bottles of wine (“I’ll never forget that night,” says Clarke.
+Based on that brainstorming session, which was held at the mother’s home over several bottles of wine (“I’ll never forget that night,” he says.
 “It was an incredible night.”), Rebecca wrote the script for Taking Care.
 Babs and TVO backed the project—making it the first feature film to be supported by the broadcaster—Telefilm Canada contributed additional funding, and Clarke was back at the helm.

 But although the film was well received, Clarke found the shooting to be “traumatic.”
 For one thing, the realistic style and collaborative approach he strove for had proved, “for a whole lot of reasons,” to be unattainable.
 His camera operator didn’t like shooting handheld.
 The actors wouldn’t perform without hair and makeup.
 Some of the cast took advantage of Clarke’s collaborative method to try to upstage the other actors.
 The result was a “very mainstream” product that went against everything Clarke believed in.